plz4x/numbers-and-strings/README.md

 second repo!

-1 of the most satisfying things to watch in python are number simulations. u enter a few settings, and poof, numbers whizz past the screen. so cool :O
+1 of the most satisfying things to watch in python are text simulations. u enter a few settings, and poof, numbers and words whizz past the screen. so cool :O

-this repo will hold all of my number simulations.
+this repo will hold all of my number and string simulations.

 thats kinda all i have to say i guess